UEFA launched an Under-16 Championship in 1980 and it became an U17 event two decades later.

 Hosts Portugal won that edition, followed by another home team, France, in 2004, with Turkey victorious in Italy a year later and Russia then taking the title in Luxembourg.
 Spain were champions in Belgium in 2007 and Turkey the following year, and were the dominant force in the old U16 championship; indeed all but the first two of those were under Juan Santisteban, appointed in 1988.
 He retired after the 2008 triumph and the following year hosts Germany secured the crown.

 The Iberian sides have dominated the U16 and U17 tournaments over the years, with nine Spanish triumphs (six at U16 level) and six by the Portuguese (four at U16).
-Germany, like the Netherlands, have three wins to their name – two in the U16s including one as West Germany – while Switzerland, Republic of Ireland, Turkey, Poland, Czechoslovakia, Italy and the Soviet Union were all U16 champions once.
+The Netherlands are four-time champions (all U17, a record since the 2001/02 rebrand) while France (all U17) and Germany (including two at U16 with one as West Germany) have three wins to their names.